jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

     optional_arguments(first_input, last_input='doe')
                    -> (first_input, last_input      )

-  it means these two calls are the same
+  it means these two :ref:`calls<how to call a function with input>` are the same

   .. code-block:: python